905-697-9992 Bowmanville, Ontario

 With technology constantly advancing, new kinds of software and applications appear pretty frequently on the market.

 Since it can be hard to keep up and understand what each software does or how to navigate through them for the optimal user experience, older persons might find some form of training or tutorial helpful in this regard.
-Many of these free courses online Canada offers come with certificates, providing a sense of accomplishment upon completion.
+Many of the free courses Canada offers come with certificates, providing a sense of accomplishment upon completion.

 ● Antivirus software and how they work